Nick Chubb Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Over his six career matchups against the Bengals, Chubb averaged 100.7 rushing yards per game, 18.2 more yards than his over/under in Sunday's game.
+- Chubb averaged 100.7 rushing yards per game over his six career matchups against the Bengals, 19.2 more yards than his over/under in Sunday's game.

-- Chubb will go up against a Bengals squad that allows 96.1 rushing yards per game and is the NFL's fifth-ranked rush defense.
+- Conceding 96.1 rushing yards per game, the Bengals have the fifth-ranked run defense in the NFL.

-- This season the Bengals have allowed 14 rushing TDs.
-They are ranked 12th in the NFL in that category.
+- This year the Bengals are ranked 12th in the NFL in rushing touchdowns conceded (14).

 Recent Performances

-- In last week's matchup against the Steelers, Chubb carried the ball 12 times for 58 yards (4.8 yards per carry).
+- In last week's outing against the Steelers, Chubb carried the ball 12 times for 58 yards (4.8 yards per carry).

-- In his last three games, Chubb has racked up 52 carries for 275 yards (91.7 per game) and two touchdowns.
+- Over his last three outings, Chubb has taken 52 carries for 275 yards (91.7 per game) and two touchdowns.

 Chubb's Cleveland Teammates